-I don’t wish to blow my own trumpet, but this is the best spaghetti with vegan balls I have ever tasted – in fact my husband said it’s the best he has ever had, both in vegan and non-vegan cuisine.
-A masterpiece in taste, texture, aroma, colour and mouth-feel.
+This is an epic best spaghetti with vegan balls recipe, maxed out in flavour and with a great bite – more than one friend has said it’s the best they’ve tasted in both vegan and non-vegan cuisine.
+A winner in taste, texture, aroma, colour and mouth-feel.
 Just make it and see for yourself !
-Enjoy !

 INGREDIENTS FOR THE MEATBALLS

 2 slices of brown bread (whizzed into breadcrumbs)

 1½ cups vegan mince (ground crumble)